ETHAccra/Solidity-Mondays/README.md

 <div align="center" ><img width="350px" src="https://github.com/eben619/Zero-To-Dapp-Workshop/blob/main/ethAccraHero.png"></div>

 Welcome to **Solidity Fridays**!
-This is a structured weekly plan to help you learn Solidity, the programming language used to write smart contracts on Ethereum.
+This is a structured weekly plan to help you learn Solidity, the programming language used to write smart contracts on Ethereum and EVM compatible chains.
 Each week, we’ll cover a new topic, gradually building your skills from beginner to advanced.

 ---